The War of the Roses (film): Home media

 The War of the Roses was released in the United States on DVD Special Edition on December 18, 2001.
 Released by 20th Century Fox Home Entertainment, the film is presented in its original 1.85:1 widescreen format.
-This THX certified DVD features director commentary with Danny DeVito, deleted scenes, computer sketches, storyboards, still galleries, 4 theatrical trailers, and 6 TV advertisements.
-A Blu-ray Filmmakers 'Signature Series' released on September 18, 2012, ports over old bonus features and adds new featurette interviews in HD about revisiting the film and its musical score.
+This THX-certified DVD features director commentary with Danny DeVito, deleted scenes, computer sketches, storyboards, still galleries, 4 theatrical trailers, and 6 TV advertisements.
+A Blu-ray Filmmakers Signature Series released on September 18, 2012, ports over old bonus features and adds new featurette interviews in HD about revisiting the film and its musical score by David Newman.
 A Blu-ray was released by Fox in the United Kingdom in January 2013 with the same extra features.

 Reception

 Box office

-Upon its release, The War of the Roses grossed $87 million in the United States and Canada, and $73 million in other territories, for a worldwide total of $160 million.
+The War of the Roses grossed $86.9 million in the United States and Canada, and $73.3 million in other territories, for a worldwide total of $160.2 million.

-During the film's weekend debut it grossed $9.5 million across 1,259 theaters, finishing number-one at the box office the week ending December 10.
-The film grossed $6.9 million in its second weekend, representing a drop of just 26.5% and finishing second, and then made $5.5 million on the third.
-On its fourth weekend the film climbed up to first place again grossing $10,490,781 across 1,526 theaters on New Years long weekend.
+During the film's weekend it grossed $9.5 million from 1,259 theaters, finishing number one at the box office the week ending December 10.
+The film grossed $6.9 million in its second weekend, a drop of just 26.5% and finishing second, and then made $5.5 million in the third.
+On its fourth weekend the film climbed up to first place again grossing $10.5 million across 1,526 theaters on New Years long weekend.
 In its fifth weekend the film made $7 million, bringing its running domestic total to $53.4 million.
-In its twelfth weekend, its domestic total earnings reached $80.5 million.
+By its twelfth weekend, its domestic total earnings reached $80.5 million.
 It was the thirteenth highest-grossing film of 1989.